 What are the ACT requirements for prospective students to get into Mason?

 Admission data indicates that Mason regularly accepts students with ACT's of 24 and above.
 Successful applicants typically send ACT scores in the top 27 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 21 in some instances.
 Prospective students submitting an ACT composite of 27 or higher should be in the upper half of applicants - and students with a 30 and above have very competitive chances.
 The school ranks #6 in Virginia for highest average ACT composite score.
 9 percent of applicants submit ACT scores to George Mason University.Data Sources, IPEDS for Fall 2018 starting class

 |30 and Above||Good||>88%|

 |Less than 21||Low||<60%|

-You will need very good grades in high school to get into George Mason University.
+Applicants require very good grades in high school to get into Mason.
 The average high school GPA of the admitted freshman class at George Mason University was 3.66 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #7 in Virginia for highest average GPA.
 If your high school grades are above the average 3.66 GPA, you have a very good chance of being admitted as Mason accepts 81% of all applicants.